 - Shock

-- · Feeling numb
+- Feeling numb

 - Sadness and crying

 - A sense of loss

 - Feeling 'empty'

 - Depression

 - Anger

 - Guilt

-- Feelings of failure
+- · Feelings of failure

 - · Feeling isolated and lonely

 - Taking little interest in everyday life

 - Finding it difficult to concentrate

 - · Feeling tired all the time

 - Sleeping too much or too little

-- Having no interest in sex
+- · Having no interest in sex

 - Talking about the miscarriage all the time...

 - ... or finding it too painful to discuss

-- Finding it painful to see anyone who is pregnant, babies, or anything to do with parenthood
+- Finding it painful to see pregnant women, babies or anything to do with motherhood

 - Acceptance a feeling that 'these things happen'.

+We have written this leaflet as if we are talking to the woman who has miscarried.
+We hope it will also be helpful for her partner, family or friends.
 You may have some of these feelings for the first time some time after the miscarriage.
-Or they may come back later - perhaps around the time the baby was due or on the anniversary of the miscarriage.
+Or they may come back later - perhaps around the time the baby is due or on the anniversary of the miscarriage.

-You may find it helpful to read our leaflet Your feelings after miscarriage (See page 10).
+You may find it helpful to read our leaflet Your feelings after miscarriage.

 Talking about your feelings with people close to you can be helpful.
 You may also find it helps to talk to others who have been through miscarriage.
-This could be in one of our online or in-person support groups, or by getting in touch with our support team.
+This could be in one of our online or in-person support groups, or over the phone to one of our support volunteers or to our helpline team.
 You can read more about our support services on page 10.